 Anyone with enough money can take a Caribbean cruise or fly over to Hawaii.
 But not everyone has the money or the time to take such a trip.

-Myrtle Beach is an option for people without the time or the money for five reasons:
+Myrtle Beach is an option for people without the time or the money for six reasons: